DARE TO COMPARE

 MAZDA CX-50

 Now that you’ve read this comparison, you’ve probably decided which crossover SUV has what it takes to join you and your family in this adventure called life near Wesley Chapel, Tampa, and Crystal Springs, FL.
-We think it’s clear that the Mazda CX-50 is the total package of sporty and stylish. . . rugged yet refined. . . practical while offering premium features.
+We think it’s clear that the Mazda CX-50 is the total package.

 If you agree, then it’s time to take your turn behind the wheel.
-Contact Mazda of Wesley Chapel to arrange your test drive of the Mazda CX-50 today.
+Contact MAZDA of Wesley Chapel to arrange your Mazda CX-50 test drive today.

 All of the tools you need to move forward with experiencing a new MAZDA CX-50 for yourself are conveniently available right here online.

-* Mileage will vary based on vehicle condition, driving habits and other factors.
+** Range will vary based on vehicle and battery condition, temperature, driving habits and other factors.
 Use for comparison purposes only.
 Actual results will vary.